-Samsung Galaxy S20+ vs Galaxy Note 10+: What to Know
+Samsung Galaxy S20+ vs Galaxy Note 10+: Which One to Buy?

 - Samsung Galaxy S20+: 4500 mAh (25w fast wired charging, fast wireless charging and reverse wireless charging)

 We won’t know more about battery life until the phones arrive and we see how much impact the big screens, 120Hz display, and 5G have.
 Either way, the new Galaxy S20+ will recharge super fast, and likely go from 0-100% in about 75-80 minutes, which is pretty awesome.
+Plus the battery is a decent chunk bigger than the Note 10 Plus.

 Release Date & Price

 And finally, we want to talk about the release date and pricing for these phones.
 You can go and buy a Galaxy Note 10+ right now from any carrier or retail store.
 It’s readily available, a solid phone, and a very similar overall experience.
-Or, you can wait a little while for the Galaxy S20+ which is similar but better on a few important fronts, like the cameras and screen, and probably spend less money too.
+Or, you can wait a little while for the Galaxy S20+ which is similar but better on a few important fronts, like the cameras and screen, but still very expensive.

-As we said earlier, the Galaxy S20 launch event is confirmed for February 11th, with a release date later in the month or the first few days of March.
-So, we’ll have all the information and pricing soon enough, and pre-orders will be available in just a few weeks.
+As we said earlier, the Galaxy S20 release date is confirmed for March 6th.
+You can pre-order starting February 21st and enjoy the phone soon enough.
+Here’s how expensive these phones are, which is crazy.

-While we can’t be certain, here’s what we’re expecting in terms of pricing for all three Galaxy S20 models.

-As a comparison, the Galaxy Note 10+ is well over $1,000 making the Galaxy S20+ a pretty compelling option for the price.
+As a comparison, the Galaxy Note 10+ is $1,099 so you’ll actually be spending $100 more for the slightly smaller yet improved Galaxy S20 Plus.
+It’s an odd pricing strategy by Samsung, and hopefully these prices drop later this year.
 Either way, these are expensive smartphones.
-One thing to consider is we might see price cuts to the S10 and even the Note 10 once the Galaxy S20 arrives.
-So if you don’t need all the bells and whistles, you could wait and get a discounted Note 10+.
+One thing to consider is we’re seeing price cuts where you can get the Note 10+ for around $899, making it an excellent choice.
+So if you don’t need all the bells and whistles, consider that.

 Final Thoughts

-The Galaxy S20+ looks like a great phone that buyers will enjoy.
-And while it’s not a huge upgrade over the Galaxy Note 10, there is a lot of new stuff.
+The Galaxy S20+ is a great phone that buyers will enjoy.
+And while it’s not a huge upgrade over the Galaxy Note 10, there is a lot of new stuff in the most important of areas.
 Buyers simply need to decide what they want, what aspects are the most important, and if they want or even care about the S-Pen stylus with the Galaxy Note 10.

-Once you know that, then choose which phone you want and the screen size that fits your needs.
+Once you know that, then choose which phone you want and the screen size that fits your needs considering both the Note 10 and Galaxy S20 have different sizes available.

-In closing, it’s hard to completely compare these two phones until we actually get our hands on the Galaxy S20+ to test the cameras or use the new screens.
-We’ll have more information come February 11th when Samsung announces the Galaxy S20, so stay tuned for any and all news.
-Plus, some of these details could change between now and when it arrives.

 At the end of the day, you’ll be happy with either of these phones.

 Latest